-Sugar cookies, both drop cookies and cookie cutter, are one of my favorite varieties to bake.
+Sugar cookies, both drop sugar cookies and cookie cutter sugar cookies, are one of my favorite varieties to bake.
 I credit this mostly to the fact that there is usually sprinkles and frosting involved.
 But they’re really just an all-around crowd pleasing cookie.
 They’re pretty on display, the first to go at bake sales, kids love them, and you can go bonkers with frosting/sprinkle color combinations.
 I think, above all else, we can agree that sugar cookies are QUEEN of the cookie world.
 We bow down to you, in all your sprinkle crowned glory!

 In addition to cream cheese, let’s add a little almond extract.
 Now, you can definitely leave this out but I have to tell you that almond extract turns a good sugar cookie into a great sugar cookie.
 I swear by this ingredient!
 A little goes a long way, so I only use a scant 1/2 teaspoon in the dough.
 It smells heavenly too.

 One thing I love about this cream cheese sugar cookie dough is that you don’t need to chill it for too long.
 Only about an hour.
 So these are definitely one of my quicker sugar cookie recipes.
 The dough is quite sturdy once it’s whipped up, so chilling for hours and hours just isn’t necessary.

 How odd that I just told you I reduced the sugar and now I’m going to tell you to roll the cookie dough in sugar.
 I really only roll the cookie dough balls in sugar for a little extra sparkle.
 It’s completely optional, so feel free to skip this step.
 You could also roll directly into sprinkles or sanding sugar.
 I won’t fight you on either!